-CDC Director: Agencies working on COVID-19 vaccine for children
+CDC Director: Agencies Working on COVID-19 Vaccine for Children

 Walensky’s statements draw a sharp contrast with numerous international health advisory boards which so far have not endorsed administering a COVID-19 vaccine to children.
 In the U.S. the Food and Drug Administration has granted emergency authorization to vaccinate children ages 12 to 17.

-According to the Epoch Times, if the FDA approves a vaccine for children under 12, some school districts will require it in order to attend in-person instruction.
-The nation’s second-largest school system, the Los Angeles Unified School District, voted just last week that students ages 12 to 17 needed to show proof of vaccination prior to attending in-person instruction.
-District officials have already hinted at a similar mandate when the recommendation comes out for younger children.
+According to the Epoch Times , if the FDA approves a vaccine for children under 12, some school districts will require it in order to attend in-person instruction.
+The nation’s second-largest school system, the Los Angeles Unified School District, voted just last week that students ages 12 […]